mygocode/prime/README.md

 - Jenkins Pipeline for CI/CD
 - AWS EC2 instance for hosting the application

-## Project Design
+## Project Structure
 This project is designed using GO language and Clean Architecture.
 Clean architecture ensures every layer should be separated from other and these layer should not have dependency on each other.
 This structure ensures cleanness, maintainability, and extensibility.
 As you can observe in the picture below that the architecture is not dependent on any framework and frameworks can be easily replaced without affecting the whole application.

 ![Clean Architecture](https://i.ibb.co/bbLrsPR/clean-arch.jpg)

 ## Containarization
 I have used multi-stage docker file to reduce the size of the docker image.

 ![Multi Stage Docker Image](https://i.ibb.co/mqBjfGp/docker-img.jpg)

 ## GIT
 Here is the git history.
 I use GitKraken tool for git visualization and keep tracking of multiple branches.

 ![Git History](https://i.ibb.co/KWQR99X/Git-Kraken.jpg)

 ## Development Process for production applicatins